 The cost of rent and the terms of the lease can impact the profitability of the business, as high rent or unfavorable lease terms can reduce profits.

-With the right combination of factors, owning a franchise barbershop can be highly profitable and rewarding.
+With the right combination of factors, owning a franchise barbershop can be a highly profitable and rewarding investment opportunity.

 By carefully selecting an ideal location, offering high-value services at premium prices, and taking advantage of the support offered by franchisors, you can create a successful business that provides customers with quality services while generating attractive margins for yourself.